-The type role (enabled with RoleAnnotations (page 504)) declaration forces the parameter a to be at role representational, not role phantom.
+The type role (enabled with RoleAnnotations (page 522)) declaration forces the parameter a to be at role representational, not role phantom.
 GHC then checks the user-supplied roles to make sure they don't break any promises.
 It would be bad, for example, if the user could make BadIdea's role be representational.

 As another example, we can consider a type Set a that represents a set of data, ordered according to a's Ord instance.
 While it would generally be type-safe to consider a to be at role representational, it is possible that a newtype and its base type have different orderings encoded in their respective Ord instances.
 This would lead to misbehavior at runtime.
 So, the author of the Set datatype would like its parameter to be at role nominal.
-This would be done with a declaration type role Set nominal
+This would be done with a declaration class instance incoherence, it is necessary to also specify IncoherentInstances (page 377) to allow non-nominal roles for classes.